hdinh77/HTTPwebServer/README.md

 - two events are concurrent if you can't tell by looking at the program which will happen first, so at the exact same time
 - after running and the child process closes the client connection, curl may not terminate because of these descriptor references that were duplicated over when you copied it

+## Part 6 - Problems with the duplicate descriptors
 - two problems: must close the client socket in the child process, and there can be zombies!
 - if the duplicate descriptors aren't closed, then the clients won't terminate and no more file descriptors available (# open files)
 - zombies can't be killed by the terminal and have the <defunct> on their process ps